Choosing among the top temples to visit in Bangkok isn’t easy. All have unique stories, ancient Buddha statues, and intrigue.

 - What to Know: Hours are 9 a.m. to 5 p.m.

 The busy sidewalk shrine is home to a not-so-old statue of Phra Phrom, the Thai version of the Hindu god Bhrama.
-Erawan Shrine is a popular stop for business people on the way to work.
+Erawan Shrine is a popular stop for business people on their way to work.
 They pray for good fortune, burn incense, and make small offerings.
 Some worshipers hire traditional dance troupes to perform there, showing gratitude for prayers answered.

 - Location: The intersection of Ratchadamri Road and Rama I Road, by the Grand Hyatt Erawan Hotel.
 The nearest BTS Skytrain station is Chit Lom.